What Is Art? The Definition of Art Analyzed

 Together, these perspectives on art highlight its transformative, comforting, revelatory, and universally resonant qualities.
 Art is like a mirror–it shows different reflections depending on who is looking at it.

 Art seems incompatible with functionality, doesn’t it?
 Nevertheless, it performs roles that have a huge impact on people’s lives in several contexts.
-Art functions can be defined as the following:
+Art functions can be defined as

 Aesthetic Function of Art